Universal Insurance

 Context

-Universal Insurance, a national home insurance provider, approached Agenda NYC to recreate the web presence for three websites that hadn’t been updated in over a decade: two for consumers and one for investors.
-We redesigned their websites to better serve the people they work with and stand out in a saturated Florida home insurance market.
+Universal Insurance, a national home insurance provider with over 800,000 policies in 17 states, approached Agenda NYC to develop a new brand strategy and redesign their consumer and investor websites to better serve clients and stand out in a saturated Florida home insurance market.

 Outcome